edusouzaxx/english-public/02-Questions-to-be-answered.md

 > Except in cases of incidents where services need to be restored as quickly as possible.

-> And even in these cases, it is important to do a good post-mortem to to avoid the same problem in the future.
+> And even in these cases, it is important to do a good post-mortem to prevent the same problem from occurring again in the future.